 - 9. What will happen to my commercial driver’s license?

 - 10. What will happen to my out-of-state driver’s license?

-- 11. When can I seal a conviction for “driving too slowly” in NV?
+- 11. When can I seal my record for “driving too slowly” in Nevada?

 - 12. Will I get deported?

 - 13. Should I fight my ticket or just pay?

 - 15. Do I need an attorney?